 One option, he noted, would be fining major timber traffickers, and using the cash to pay for the process.
-That, he added, would be dependent on actually catching them first.
+But that, he said, would be dependent on actually catching them first.

 “At the end of the day, someone has to foot the bill,” he said.